-Denver’s Cheesman Park is a popular spot for tourists and local families alike and it is easy to see why.
-There are 80 acres of beautiful lush green park nestled in an urban setting, bordered on 3 sides by private homes.
-The park was created in 1907, but prior to that the land actually served as a burial ground – Mount Prospect Cemetery.
-Perhaps this explains why Cheesman Park is now one of the most haunted places in Colorado, and home to one of the most haunted graveyards in the country!
+Denver’s Cheesman Park is a popular spot for tourists and local families alike, and it is easy to see why.
+There are 80 acres of the beautiful lush green park nestled in an urban setting, bordered on 3 sides by private homes.
+The park was created in 1907, but before that, the land actually served as a burial ground – Mount Prospect Cemetery.
+Perhaps this explains why Cheesman Park is now one of Colorado’s most haunted places and home to one of the most haunted graveyards in the country!

 The History of Cheesman Park